awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

   - path: Sample1.txt
 ```

-**Input example: create an empty file to skip a section in the Linux housekeeping script**
+**Input example: create an empty file to skip a section in the Linux clean up script**

 ```
 name: CreateSkipCleanupfile